fburlig/BKRRW_Schools/README.md

 # BKRRW_Schools
 This repository contains the code required to replicate Burlig, Knittel, Rapson, Reguant, and Wolfram (2020): "Machine learning from schools about energy efficiency," conditionally accepted at the _Journal of the Association of Environmental and Resource Economists_.
+The main text of the paper can be found in `BKRRW_Schools.pdf`, and the online appendix can be found in `BKRRW_Schools_OnlineAppendix.pdf.`

 ### Required data and file structure
 Due to a non-disclosure agreement between UC Berkeley and Pacific Gas and Electric (PG&E), we are unable to release the electricity data for this project publicly.
 Academic researchers wishing to replicate our results can submit a request through the [Energy Data Request Program](https://pge-energydatarequest.com/).
+Our data request can be found in this repository in `BKRRW_PGE_data_request.pdf`.

 The file structure for this project is as follows:
 ```